zfl1rice/strava-training-planner/docs/mvp-status.md

 # Application status

+Read this as a newest-first implementation timeline.
+Earlier test counts and deferred checklists are historical; use the [README](../README.md) and [architecture](architecture.md) for the current system.

 ## Training Plan UI checkpoint

 - [x] Persisted Run/Bike/Swim focus preferences, normalized to 100%, independently of weekly-minute goals and availability; future block creation/replanning reads them.